Fieldays Sustainability Hub

 A collaboration of exhibitors

-The Fieldays Sustainability Hub is a collaboration between Fieldays and the Environmental Protection Authority (EPA), supported by the Ministry for the Environment aiming to provide accurate information and facilitate conversations between visitors, exhibitors, and sector research agencies.
+The Fieldays Sustainability Hub is a collaboration between Fieldays and exhibitors from the sustainability eco-system aiming to provide accurate information and facilitate conversations between visitors, exhibitors, and sector research agencies.

-The Hub features a select number of sustainability-focused organisations, including the Ministry for the Environment, Toitū Envirocare, Wilderlab, and RiverWatch and more.
+The Hub features a select number of sustainability-focused organisations, including Our Land & Water and more.

 Full details of the exhibitors can be found on the Fieldays App.